In this article, learn about:

 The costs are operational.
 Your team owns uptime.
 If your server is down at 11 p.m. the night before a major retailer's shipping deadline, the EDI workflow is down with it, and there's no vendor support desk to call.
 Infrastructure updates, monitoring, and SSL certificate management are all yours.

-The table below covers how the tools teams most commonly reach for in this space perform against the dimensions that matter most for EDI workflows.
+The table below compares the tools teams most commonly reach for in the supply chain space and how they perform against the dimensions that matter most for EDI workflows.

 Tool | Deployment | EDI Strength | Where It Falls Short |